 I seem to be on a soup binge lately and find myself making two or three new soups every week.
 Although we do have a number of all time favorite soup recipes, I get bored of making the same thing too often, so I am always thinking of new soups to try.
-We really do love soups though, and often enjoy a big bowl of soup for lunch, although soups like this delicious creamy mushroom soup are also great served as a first course for a special weekend meal or when entertaining.
+We really do love soup though, and often enjoy a big bowl of vegetable soup for lunch.
+Soups like this delicious creamy mushroom soup are also great served as a small portion starter for a special weekend meal or when entertaining guests.

-This easy soup is full of mushroom flavor as the mushrooms are roasted first before the rest of the ingredients are assembled.
-I used a combination of mushrooms which are sold as a wild mushroom mix at my local specialty store, but you can use any combination of mushrooms that you prefer.
-I used fat free half and half along with half a potato to help create a creamy texture without added fat, and I kept the garnish on the soup simple, topping each bowl with some sautéed mushroom slices as well as some fresh thyme.
+This easy soup is full of mushroom flavor as the mushrooms are roasted first before the rest of the ingredients are assembled which intensifies their flavor.
+I used a combination of mushrooms which are sold as wild mushroom mix at my local specialty store, but you can use any combination of mushrooms that you prefer.
+I used fat free half and half along with half a potato to help create a creamy texture without too much added fat.
+I kept the garnish on the soup simple, topping each bowl with some sautéed mushroom slices as well as some fresh thyme.
 Other garnish ideas to consider would be toasted slices of crusty bread topped with goat cheese, or crumbled crispy pancetta bits.
+Although I kept my soup quite thick, if you prefer a looser soup, simply thin it with some vegetable or chicken broth.

 - 3 Tablespoons Olive Oil